 Information You Can Find in Our Guide:

-When your child develops PANDAS, his or her behavior may change drastically.
+When a child develops PANDAS, his or her behavior may change drastically.
 The behavior change is often severe, but temporary.
 The length and severity of the symptoms may vary, but they always present as obsessive or compulsive behaviors.

 What PANDAS Is and How It Starts